sanskaru/Reverse-Coding/problems/problem-1/problem_statement.md

 **input** => 1289

-Upload your code in the submission folder with appropriated file extention
+Upload your solution in the given google form https://goo.gl/forms/7qRfwMMnkTc2zCCv1